KidkArolis/space-router/README.md

 Minimal, yet awesome, batteries included universal router.

 Space router packs all the features you need to always keep your app in sync with the url.
-It's different from most other routers in that there is only a **single callback**.
+It's different from most other routers in that there is only a single callback.
 Use this callback to rerender your app or update your store on each url change.

 Space router: